3. Sequential and other types in Python#

 ## False

-print(i, x[i], sep=": ") # sep=" " is the default (element separator)
+print(i, x[i], sep=": ") # sep (label separator) defaults to " "

 ## 0: 1